 There are many good reasons why we should eat more local foods.
+And why you should eat seasonal.
 Reducing transport costs and emissions, higher nutritional value, and support of the local economy are all new ways to support the world and the body we live in.
 Eating seasonally helps us to reconnect to nature’s cycles and the passage of time.
 But most importantly, local seasonal food is fresher and tends to be tastier and more nutritious.

 Raw Beet Salad